An in-depth guide to co-founder dating and how to find success by partnering with the right people.

 Joining hands as co-founders is an important decision.
 You could totally end up getting lucky by meeting the right person and doing none of these things — but I'm a firm believer in making my own luck.

 One concrete piece of advice that'll really help you stand out in intro meetings is to put together and share some initial thoughts & research ahead of time, especially for connections that you're really excited about.

-As a concrete example, one of my senpais, Li Jin, introduced me to a pair of non-technical co-founders awhile back who had solid traction, had already raised a pre-seed round, had great backgrounds, and most importantly were working on a platform directly related to my core mission.
+For example, one of my senpais, Li Jin, introduced me to a pair of non-technical co-founders awhile back who had solid traction, had already raised a pre-seed round, had great backgrounds, and most importantly were working on a platform directly related to my core mission.

 So before my first meeting with them, I put together a one-page Notion doc and shared it with them.
 The doc gave my honest feedback on their current product, my concerns, and then focused on a series of key questions that I wanted to dig into during our meeting.

-This has a few really amazing advantages:
+This approach has a few really amazing advantages: